 Utilities, Inc. provided notice of its stock transfer petition to the customers of its operational utilities on August 1 and 2, 2005.
-We received a letter from one customer of Pennbrooke Utilities regarding that utility's water conservation programs.
-We also received an "Objection to Application of Utilities, Inc. for Authority for Transfer of Majority Organizational Control to Hydro Star, LLC and Request for Public Hearing" from Michael J. Duggar, Esq., a customer of Wedgefield Utilities.
-The Pennbrooke customer indicated that he did not wish to formally contest the transfer of majority organizational control of the utility holding companies, but would pursue his conservation concerns informally.
-Mr. Duggar, however, confirmed that he was requesting an administrative hearing to contest the stock transfer based on his concerns with Wedgefield's water quality.
+The Commission received a letter from one customer of Pennbrooke Utilities regarding that utility's water conservation programs.
+The Commission also received an "Objection to Application of Utilities, Inc. for Authority for Transfer of Majority Organizational Control to Hydro Star, LLC and Request for Public Hearing" from Michael J. Duggar, Esq., a customer of Wedgefield Utilities.
+The Pennbrooke customer indicated to staff that he did not wish to formally contest the transfer of majority organizational control of the utility holding companies, but would pursue his conservation concerns informally.
+Mr. Duggar, however, did confirm to staff that he was requesting an administrative hearing to contest the stock transfer based on his concerns with Wedgefield's water quality.